 6. Lack Of Expectations:

-These parents have absolutely no expectations with their kids.
-They are not bothered about the milestones or goals reached by their children.
+These parents have absolutely no expectations of their kids.
+They are uninterested in the milestones or goals reached by their children.
 They do not help or motivate them in achieving their goals.

 Effects Of Uninvolved Parenting On Children